Go First Dice: Properties

 It is also desired that any subset of dice taken from the set and rolled together should also have the same properties, so they can be used for fewer players as well.

-Configurations where all die have the same number of sides are presented here, but alternative configurations might instead choose mismatched dice to minimize the number of sides, or minimize the largest number of sides on a single die.
+Configurations where all dice have the same number of sides are presented here, but alternative configurations might instead choose mismatched dice to minimize the number of sides, or minimize the largest number of sides on a single die.

 Sets may be optimized for smallest least common multiple, fewest total sides, or fewest sides on the largest die.
 Optimal results in each of these categories have been proven by exhaustion for up to 4 dice.

 Configurations

 Two players

 The two player case is somewhat trivial.
-Two coins (2-sided die) can be used:
+Two coins (2-sided dice) can be used: